fsalvemi/DEVWKS-1709/README.md

 ## Suggested Learning Path

+### Step 1: simple example with nac-catalyst center approach

-- Step 1: Follow the lab guide for the [nac-catalystcenter approach](nac-catalystcenter-simple-example/README.md)
+Follow the lab guide for the [nac-catalystcenter approach](nac-catalystcenter-simple-example/README.md)

+### Step 2 (Optional): simple example with Terraform Native API approach

-- Step 2 (Optional): try to achieve the same results using the [Terraform Native API approach](native-terraform-simple-example/README.md) and compare the complexity of the code required to achieve the same result
+Try to achieve the same results using the [Terraform Native API approach](native-terraform-simple-example/README.md) and compare the complexity of the code required to achieve the same result

+### Step 3 (Optional): simple example with Catalyst Center Native API approach

-- Step 3 (Optional): Examine the complexity of the [native API example](native-api-simple-example/README.md) to achieve the same results
+Examine the complexity of the [native API example](native-api-simple-example/README.md) to achieve the same results

-- Step 4 (Stretch): deploy a complete SD-Access Fabric using nac-catalystcenter-comprehensive-example
+### Step 4 (Stretch): comprehensive example with nac-catalyst center approach

+Deploy a complete SD-Access Fabric using [nac-catalystcenter-comprehensive-example](nac-catalystcenter-comprehensive-example/README.md)

-## 🚀 What's Deployed
+## What's Deployed in the simple example scenario

-Each approach deploys **35 total resources** to Catalyst Center:
+In the simple example scenario, each approach deploys **35 total resources** to Catalyst Center:

 ### Site Hierarchy (15 resources)
 - **5 Areas**: United States, Golden Hills Campus, Lakefront Tower, Oceanfront Mansion, Desert Oasis Branch